Volkswagen Tayron: Second generation (Typ DN; 2024)

 The second-generation Tayron was presented at the 2024 Paris Motor Show in October.
 It is an SUV with optional three-row seating, positioned between the Tiguan and Touareg and replacing the Tiguan Allspace the long-wheelbase and three-row version of the Tiguan Mk2.
 It is the first Tayron to be marketed outside China.
-Production of the Tayron Mk2 is performed at three locations: Wolfsburg Germany; Puebla Mexico and Changchun China.
+As of 2026, the production of the Tayron Mk2 is performed at five locations: Wolfsburg in Germany; Puebla in Mexico; Changchun in China; in Chhatrapati Sambhajinagar, India; and Pekan in Malaysia via complete knock-down kits.

-The Tayron will also be produced in India as a CKD from 2026 onward.